vimtaai/mdss/README.md

 # MDSS

-> Stylesheets for displaying and printing Markdown documents.
+> Stylesheets for displaying and printing Markdown documents

 ## Usage